algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

 ```

 ---
-- **Level Transitions**: Visual feedback (such as animations or messages) will signal the player’s progression between levels.
+- **Level Transitions**: Visual feedback (such as messages) will signal the player’s progression between levels.

 > **There is currently no dedicated visual feedback mechanism implemented within the code; this could be added through changes in the VGA color output or visual cues.**